-One of the biggest changes to the transit landscape occurred in 1990 with the passage of the federal Americans with Disabilities Act (ADA).
-Because the ADA requires accessibility features on transit vehicles and provision of transportation services for those who cannot use existing fixed-route systems, it has been a major cost driver for transit providers.
+One of the biggest changes to the transit landscape occurred in 1990 with the passage of the Americans federal with Disabilities Act (ADA).
+The ADA requires accessibility features on transit vehicles and provision of transportation services for those who cannot use existing fixed-route systems; it has been a major driver for cost transit providers.
 An aging population is expected to dramatically increase demand for such services.
-Recent rulings have again increased ADA requirements to improve equipment.
-Most states support their local transit systems to some degree.
-Common sources of revenue for transit in other states include state fuel taxes, vehicle registration fees, and sales taxes.
-Local sources include local sales taxes, local fuel taxes, fares, and payroll taxes.
+Recent court rulings have again increased ADA requirements to improve equipment.